MakeSchool-Tutorials/Superhero-Team-Dueler/P04-Battle-Arena/content.md

 ---

 ## Update Hero Class
-We created a simple fight in the last section but didn't use some of the classes we built.
-Lets give our hero access to the rest of their equipment by adding these methods to the hero class.
+We created a simple fight in the last section but didn't use some of the classes we built. let's give our hero access to the rest of their equipment by adding these methods to the hero class.

 ```python